If you are using our Starter plan, please refer to our Getting Started Guide for Starter Plan.

 If you wish to see parts of your sequence names (such as Well ID) in the annotation Result "All Sequences" table, this can be achieved by setting up a File Naming Scheme.
 File naming schemes are particularly useful for creating columns to use when adding extra experimental data to your sequences.
 For more information about adding assay data to your results, see here.
 You can also add labels and free-form text notes to your sequences after annotation.

 Once the analysis is finished, you can visualise the results by selecting the Antibody annotator output file.
-The Pipeline Report gives an overview of the results which also consist of details on the Heavy and Light CDR3 diversity alongside VJ association in the form of heatmaps.
-You can export this report as a pdf file by clicking Export to PDF.
-The Graphs tab may also be useful: Using graphs for quality assurance.
+The Pipeline Report and Graphs tab give an overview of the results which also consist of details on the Heavy and Light CDR3 diversity alongside VJ association in the form of heatmaps.
+You can export the graphs as pdf files or as .csv files by clicking Export.
+To learn more see: Using graphs for quality assurance and Using graphs to interpret clusters and clonotypes.

-To view individual reads, select the NGS analysis output file, click the Sequences tab and select the reads that you would like to have a closer look at.
+To view individual reads, select the NGS analysis output file and select the reads that you would like to have a closer look at.
+This will open the selected reads in the Sequence Viewer.

 The Annotator Result tables can be filtered by specifying a valid SQL condition using column headers as the fields to filter on.

-To search for sequences that meet the condition of having both heavy and light chains with a heavy CDR3 motif of ‘AKNQGYVFGNWFFDH’, you can either right click an appropriate cell with the selected conditions to filter on or input a syntax as such: chain = 'Both' AND heavy_cdr3 = 'AKNQGYVFGNWFFDH'
+To search for sequences that meet the condition of having both heavy and light chains with a Heavy CDR3 motif of ‘AKNQGYVFGNWFFDH’, you can either right click an appropriate cell with the selected conditions to filter on or input a syntax as such: ['Heavy CDR3'] = 'ARWEYYAMDY' AND ['Heavy V Gene'] LIKE 'IGHV1%'

 Once you have specify your syntax, hit Enter or click Filter.
 The Sequences Table will refresh and only sequences that fit the specified conditions will be shown in the results table.
 You can learn more about NGS data filtering and SQL syntax used in Geneious Biologics here.